 Utilize the CPU architecture you prefer, based on workload demands:

-Oracle block volumes are 57% less expensive than the competition and delivers performance that meets or exceeds their offerings.
-Oracle’s straightforward and globally consistent cloud storage pricing has no provisioning charges for standard IOPS usage, and eliminates the need to use complex pricing formulas to forecast spend.
+Oracle’s straightforward and globally consistent cloud storage pricing has no provisioning charges for standard IOPS usage, and doesn’t use complex pricing formulas to forecast spend.

 Oracle Cloud networking infrastructure is fast, predictable, and inexpensive, offering the lowest data egress charges from a major cloud provider (including 10 TB at no charge).
-Customers with significant data transfer requirements benefit from sizable cost advantages, like our customer 8x8, who saved more than 80% in network outbound costs.
+For customers with significant data transfer requirements, this results in a huge cost advantage.

-Compute, storage, database, and infrastructure prices are the same across the globe, offering savings of 30% or more relative to competitors in some geographies.
+Compute, storage, database, and infrastructure prices are the same across the globe.

 Prevent attacks on customer tenancies with isolated network virtualization.
 A foundational element of Oracle Cloud infrastructure’s security-first architecture, the design stops malware in its tracks with a custom-designed SmartNIC to isolate and virtualize the network.